Can I Still File A Property Damage Claim If I Was Behind On My Payments?

 My Insurance Company Keeps Reducing What They’re Going To Pay By Depreciating Items In My Claim.
 What Can I Do?

-You want to make sure that your insurance policy pays for “Replacement Cost Value” of damaged items.
-Otherwise, the cost(s) of depreciation will be dedicated from that the carrier is obligated to pay.
+You want to make sure that your insurance policy pays for the “Replacement Cost Value” of damaged items.
+Otherwise, the cost(s) of depreciation will be dedicated to what the carrier is obligated to pay.
 In situations where insurance companies are depreciating items that shouldn’t be depreciated, or if you disagree with the amount they’re offering, we recommend contacting an attorney immediately to help you negotiate your claim.
 What the policy says is going to dictate what the carrier will pay.

 The Insurance Company Will Only Pay According To Its Pricing Guidelines.
 They Won’t Match What Local Contractors Are Charging.
 What Can I Do?

 If the insurance company won’t match what the local contractors are charging, the best thing to do is to let the insurance company know that you disagree.
 The insurance company has 90 days to make a claim’s determination.
 If they ask you for documentation to support your dispute of their pricing guidelines or for a sworn proof of loss, you have to comply.
 However, by law, they only have 90 days to make a claim’s determination.
 Therefore, when you disagree with an insurance company’s assessment of a loss, you have to let them know, give them any information that they’re asking for within reason, and contact an attorney who practices in this area to help guide you through this claim’s process.